oscaromsn/Wikilink-Dragger/README.md

 - Visual feedback when dragging
 - Maintains the standard note dragging functionality

-## Installation (WIP, not read for public release yet, install via BRAT if you know what you are doing #buildinpublic)
+## Installation (WIP, not ready for public release yet, install via BRAT if you know what you are doing #buildinpublic)

 You can install the plugin via the Community Plugins tab within Obsidian: